The Universal Studios Store Introduces New Dedicated Areas Showcasing The Wizarding World of Harry Potter and Super Nintendo World

 What’s Happening:

-- The Universal Studios Store at Universal CityWalk has transformed with the addition of two new sections dedicated to The Wizarding World of Harry Potter and Super Nintendo World.
+- The Universal Studios Store at Universal Orlando has transformed with the addition of two new sections dedicated to The Wizarding World of Harry Potter and Super Nintendo World.

 - This expansion doubles the store's size, allowing guests to explore a wide range of merchandise related to these experiences and other NBCUniversal brands.